 That’s why there are three pronouns in the Nepali language.
 They are ‘ta’, ‘timi’ and ‘tapai’.
 ‘Ta’ is used for someone smaller than you, ‘timi’ is used to address friends, and ‘tapai’ is used when you speak with elders and seniors with respect.

-At a place like this, you should be careful about what you should speak and how you should speak with someone.
+In a place like this, you should be careful about what you should speak and how you should speak with someone.

 Speak with a soft voice with a smile.
 Do not scream or shout when you are facing some kind of issue.
-Do not get angry at a public place.
+Do not get angry in a public place.
 If you speak angrily, people may not help you and may avoid you.

 9. Do not use left hand while worshiping

-Nepal is a religious place, and Nepalese have utmost belief in gods.
+Nepal is a religious place, and Nepalese have the utmost belief in gods.
 They perform certain routines or rituals while worshipping gods.

 When you are in Nepal, you will come across various temples in various places.
 You may want to worship the gods and receive blessings.